 So, if you are one of us who may be left with fewer answers than ever before about how to survive and thrive, well, join the party.
-Embrace the fact that you don’t know and are not trained in the modern ways.
-That’s been a reality in every industry that undergoes fundamental change.
+Embrace the fact that you don’t know and are not trained in modern ways.
+That’s been a reality in every industry that undergoes a fundamental change.
 Deal with it.
-What I find fascinating is how we as image makers, that think of ourselves as part of the creative class, fall into the rut of being extremely inflexible when it comes to changing with the times.
+What I find fascinating is how we as image-makers, that think of ourselves as part of the creative class, fall into the rut of being extremely inflexible when it comes to changing with the times.
 Resistance is surely part of our nature, but as creatives aren’t we the ones that should be full of energy and have little fear?
 When challenged with creative problem solving for a client we are motivated and energized.
 Why don’t we treat our business matters that way?
-It’s really that simple.
-Take a step away from yourself and try treating yourself as if you were your own client.
+It’s that simple.
+Take a step away from yourself and try treating yourself as if you were your client.
 Identify the problems you are facing getting your work in front of new markets.
-That’s a first step.
-But what are you going to do when you find yourself working with next generation clients and how are you going to meet their expectation?
+That’s the first step.
+But what are you going to do when you find yourself working with next-generation clients and how are you going to meet their expectations?

 Creating Digital Solutions

 So, maybe during your latest shoot, you created this brilliant set of images for the coolest client.
 Besides client usage, where are those images going to be seen, and by whom?
 Can your work go viral and reach outside of its intended space?
 Or are you aiming to be selling yourself like a celebrity and be hired as the guest Instagrammer at a hipster media event?
 What about producing short videos that find themselves on Social Media the same day they were shot?
 How about making images for those distracting Digital Billboards that light up the Interstates?
 What about revisiting 360 degree VR or better yet, creating Cinemagraphs?